 You can connect SAS disk drives, SATA disk drives, or a combination of both to your SAS RAID controller.
+(See www.adaptec.com/compatibility for a list of compatible disk drives.)
 There are no jumpers or switches to set before installation.

 If you plan to build a bootable array using internal disk drives, ensure you install at least the minimum number disk drives required to support the RAID level you want.
-See page 32 for more information.
+See page 34 for more information.

 Note: Although you can connect both SAS and SATA disk drives to your SAS controller, Adaptec recommends that you not combine SAS and SATA disk drives within the same array or logical drive.
-See page 66 for more information.
+See page 68 for more information.